 On that last trip, Conn’s South team was an upstart group coming off an 0-10 season.
 But this time he brings a team to the city dubbed “Winnersville, USA” that is battle-tested — Grayson is in the quarterfinals for the fourth straight year.

-Despite that, the Rams (9-3) go into tonight’s game with Valdosta as underdogs.
+Despite that, the Rams (9-3) go into Friday’s game with Valdosta as underdogs.
 Grayson suffered major graduation losses from its previous two teams, relegating it to the No. 3 seed from Region 8-AAAAA after losses to rivals Brookwood and South Gwinnett.

 The Rams now must beat an 11-1 Valdosta team that has lost just once, when it let a lead slip away late to rival Lowndes.